milonmaze/privacy-terms-observatory/privacy.microsoft.com/en-us/privacystatement.md

 We share your personal data with your consent or to complete any transaction or provide any product you have requested or authorized.
 We also share data with Microsoft-controlled affiliates and subsidiaries; with vendors working on our behalf; when required by law or to respond to legal process; to protect our customers; to protect lives; to maintain the security of our products; and to protect the rights and property of Microsoft and its customers.

+Please note that, as defined under certain U.S. state data privacy laws, “sharing” also relates to providing personal data to third parties for personalized advertising purposes.
+Please see the U.S. State Data Privacy section below and our U.S. State Data Privacy Laws Notice for more information.

 Learn more
 Top of page
 How to access and control your personal data